timburr1/timburr1.github.io/_ref/40k/Tyranids_1500.md

                                             <th>Ref</th>
                                         </tr>
                                         <tr>
-                                            <td class="profile-name">Bounty of the Hive Fleet</td>
+                                            <td class="profile-name">Rarefied Enhancements</td>
-                                            <td>Use this Stratagem before the battle.
-Your army can have one extra Bio-artefact for 1 CP, or two extra Bio-artefacts for 3 CPs.
-All of the Bio-artefacts that you include must be different and be given to different TYRANIDS CHARACTERS.
-You can only use this Stratagem once per battle.</td>
+                                            <td>Use this Stratagem before the battle, when you are mustering your army, if your WARLORD has the HIVE TENDRIL keyword.
+Select one HIVE TENDRIL CHARACTER model from your army and give them one Relic (this must be a Relic they can have).
+Each Relic in your army must be unique, and you cannot use this Stratagem to give a model two Relics.
+You can only use this Stratagem once, unless you are playing a Strike Force battle (in which case you can use this Stratagem twice), or an Onslaught battle (in which case you can use this Stratagem three times).</td>
                                             <td>
-                                                Codex: Tyranids p118
+                                                Codex: Tyranids p63
                                             </td>
                                         </tr>
                                     </table>